How to Stop MetaTrader 4 Automatic Updates

 By following the steps provided in this tutorial to stop MetaTrader 4 automatic updates, you acknowledge and accept the risks associated with disabling automatic updates.
 Halting these updates can lead to security vulnerabilities, missed enhancements, compatibility issues with brokers or external tools, and unresolved performance problems.
 It's crucial to understand that choosing to manually control your MetaTrader 4 version comes with potential impacts on your trading environment's security and functionality.

-Please be aware that the author of this guide and any affiliated entities cannot be held liable for any consequences, including direct or indirect damages or losses, that may arise from implementing the steps to disable automatic updates.
-Proceeding with this action is at your own discretion and risk.
-Always ensure you have a solid backup and recovery strategy before making any changes to your trading software setup.
+Please be aware that the author of this guide and any affiliated entities cannot be held liable for any consequences, including direct or indirect damages or losses, that may arise from implementing the steps to .
+Proceeding with this action is at your own discretion and .
+Always ensure you have a solid backup and recovery strategy before making any changes to your setup.

 We will be happy to hear your thoughts